Rinoahu/Graph_Builder/README.md

 # Graph_Builder
-This project contains several high performance tools to build the graph from RNA-seq data.
+Graph_Builder builds the graph from RNA-seq data.
 It reads the RNA-seq expression file in tab-delimited format and computes the pairwise pearson correlation matrix.
+The algorithm used by Graph_Builder is a naive method which computes all-vs-all pearson correlation coefficients.
+The complexity of this algorithm is O(n^3).
+However, as the MKL blas library is employed, Graph_Builder runs very fast.
+In our tests, it took less than 1.5 hour to finish analysis of a RNA-seq data that contains ~180,000 transcripts and ~5,000 samples.
+The correlation matrix is stored in a triple column format and can be used as input of Markov Clustering Algorithm.
 ## Requirement

 Make sure that you have the following installed